-To run a comparison between current system against the Moxa AIDE database, run aide --check -c /etc/aide/aide-moxa.conf
+To run a comparison between current system against the Moxa AIDE database, run aide --check -c/etc/aide/aide-moxa.conf.
+You can also check the result from /var/log/aide/aide.log.

-To update the database after you have make configuration changes, run aide --init -c /etc/aide/aide-moxa.conf
+To update the database after you have make configuration changes, run aide --init -c /etc/aide/aide-moxa.conf.

-You should see following output which created a new AIDE database aide-moxa.db.new under /var/lib/aide
+You should see following output which created a new AIDE database aide-moxa.db.new under /var/lib/aide.

-For AIDE to use the new database, you need to rename it to aide-moxa.db
+For AIDE to use the new database, you need to rename it to aide-moxa.db.